These gorgeous, 3D-printed lighting fixtures are the anti-Ikea

 If you loathe Ikea lighting but don’t want to drop $1,000 on a new lamp, I have some good news.
-Ammunition, the product design studio known for consumer products like Beats by Dre and the Ember mug, is releasing three new floor and wall light fixture collections using 3D printing in collaboration with the industrial design development platform Gantri.
+Ammunition, the product design studio known for consumer products like Beats by Dre and the Ember mug, is releasing three new floor, wall, and table light fixture collections using 3D printing in collaboration with the industrial design development platform Gantri.

 The lights start at $148 and speak to a variety of design-savvy tastes.
 There’s the Carve collection, which looks as if it were “carved out of marble,” says Victoria Slaker, vice president of industrial design at Ammunition.
 There’s the Signal collection, which has an industrial vibe.
 And there’s the Gio collection, a modernist take on 1970s-era Italian lighting design (my personal favorite).